MPopovych/Klotter/README.md

 This is a library for personal use, feel free to peek into the code or to collaborate

 ## Latest state
+**An example from a personal project**

 ![As of last update](./sample.png)

 ## Features

-- Vertical and horizontal zoom
+- Scrolling, vertical and horizontal zoom
-- Scrolling
+- Shared navigation between plots
-- Displaying data from start or end
+- Initial scroll seek to start or end of data
 - Kline drawing
 - Line drawing
 - Points drawing
-- Grid background
+- Grid background with values, ids or id mapping
-- Multiple plots with shared navigation
-- Partial rendering - calculates what can be seen on screen before fetching the data
+- Partial rendering - calculates what can be seen on screen before rendering
 - Displaying prices of last visible kline / line
-- Grid with prices
+- Datasource updates via mutableStateOf with navigation preservation

 ## Plans

-- Hover element
+- Hover element with a tooltip
 - Callbacks and data updates